Fact Check: Does Free Banking Exist?

 Mr Bailey was speaking in response to a new report which has been released by the Financial Conduct Authority and shows the UK bank account market is still not working the way it should and is part of a wide-ranging review being carried by the regulator into retail banking.

 The report also showed one in ten of all UK bank customers generate between one third and one half of all the profits that banks make from current accounts and that more than 30% of all the income generated was made from overdraft revenue, which included interest and charges.
-It is believed that overdrafts generate £2.3 billion in fees for banks across the UK each year.Get Started
+It is believed that overdrafts generate £2.3 billion in fees for banks across the UK each year.Get debt help today

 It also revealed the six top UK banks (including Lloyds, HSBC, Barclays, and Royal Bank of Scotland) still control over 80% of the retail current account market and are making money from customers, who despite having savings, make little or no interest from them, despite better deals being available elsewhere, sometimes offering 30-50% more in interest.